-In connection with this offering, we, our directors and executive officers and holders of 5% or more of our common stock prior to this offering have each agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their shares of common stock from the date hereof for a period of 90 days.
-Upon the expiration of the lock-up agreements, 61,867,518 shares of common stock held by the stockholders and insiders will be eligible for resale unless such shares are subject to certain transfer restrictions described under the subsection "Transfer Restrictions" in "Description of Capital Stock."
+In connection with this offering, we, our directors and executive officers and holders of 5% or more of our common stock prior to this offering have each agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their shares of common stock from the date hereof for a period of days.
+Upon the expiration of the lock-up agreements, shares of common stock held by the stockholders and insiders will be eligible for resale.
 The resale of these shares in the public market, or the perception that such sales could occur, could harm the prevailing market price of shares of our common stock.
 These sales, or the possibility that these sales may occur, also may make it more difficult for us to sell equity securities in the future at a time and at a price we deem appropriate.

-Piper Sandler & Co. and KKR Capital Markets LLC may, at any time and without notice, release all or any portion of the shares of our common stock subject to the lock-up agreements entered into in connection with this offering.
-If the restrictions under the lock-up agreements are waived, 61,867,518 shares of common stock will be available for resale into the public market (unless such shares are subject to certain transfer restrictions described under the subsection "Transfer Restrictions" in "Description of Capital Stock"), which could reduce the market value for our common stock.
+Piper Sandler & Co., TD Securities (USA) LLC and KKR Capital Markets LLC may, at any time and without notice, release all or any portion of the shares of our common stock subject to the lock-up agreements entered into in connection with this offering.
+If the restrictions under the lock-up agreements are waived, shares of common stock will be available for resale into the public market, which could reduce the market value for our common stock.